syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-   > Note: The SwfConfig.xml file will look like the following:
+   N> The SwfConfig.xml file will look like the following:

    ~~~ xml